-Mrs. Hornsby, before her death, expressed the wish that her son temain at his post during the world series and in obedience to that wish, her son, the Cardinal leader, will remain with his team during the coming series, it was learned last night in an Associated Press dispatch from New York.
+Mrs. Hornsby, before her death, expressed the wish that her son remain at his post during the world series and in obedience to that wish, her son, the Cardinal leader, will remain with his team during the coming series, it was learned last night in an Associated Press dispatch from New York.

 Mrs. Hornsby died at the home of her sister, Mrs. Knox T. Johnson, 101 Sparks avenue, Wednesday afternoon at 3 o'clock, losing a valiant fight to live until after the world series in which her son is playing a prominent role.
-She lapsed into unconsciousness 24 hours before the last prayer by death.
+She lapsed into unconsciousness 24 hours before the end came and she was denied her last prayer by death.